Levi & Korsinsky Announces The Filing Of A Securities Class Action On Behalf Of Vicor Corporation(VICR) Shareholders

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-05, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Vicor Corporation ("Vicor" or the "Company") (NASDAQ: VICR) of a class action securities lawsuit.
+NEW YORK, Aug.
+9, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Vicor Corporation ("Vicor" or the "Company") (NASDAQ: VICR ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Vicor investors who were adversely affected by alleged securities fraud between April 26, 2023 and February 22, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: